All new BMW X3s come with a four-year/50,000-mile bumper-to-bumper warranty and a four-year/50,000-mile powertrain warranty from the factory.

 How much does a BMW X3 extended warranty cost?

-We were quoted $5,412.50 a year from olive for three years of bumper-to-bumper coverage for a 2021 BMW X3 registered in Austin, Texas, with 55,000 miles.
-From Endurance, the quote for similar coverage was $2,091.36 annually for 30 months of coverage for the same vehicle with the same mileage.
-Both quotes assumed a $100 deductible.
+We were quoted $5,000.04 a year from olive for three years of comprehensive coverage for a 2023 BMW X3 registered in Austin, Texas, with 55,000 miles.
+From Endurance, the quote for similar coverage was $3,593.88 annually for 30 months of coverage for the same vehicle with the same mileage.
+The olive quote assumed a $250 deductible while the Endurance quote assumed a $100 deductible.
 Note that both of these are third-party extended auto warranty companies.

-The “official” BMW extended warranty is called BMW Extended Service Contract, and it may cost less than a third-party option.
+The “official” BMW extended warranty, the Vehicle Service Contract, may cost less than a third-party option, but you'll have to call or visit the dealership for that information.
 Be sure to get a quote from your local BMW dealer to compare your options.

 In general, quotes for extended auto warranties vary based on coverage, vehicle, deductible, location and other factors.
 A 2022 X3 with zero miles typically has cheaper extended warranty options than a 2020 model with 50,000 miles, for example.